Malaysian movement control order: Total lockdown (FMCO)

 On 28 May 2021, Prime Minister Muhyiddin announced that a nationwide "total lockdown" or Full Movement Control Order (FMCO) will be imposed on all social and economic sectors in Malaysia from 1 June to 14 June 2021.
 Under this lockdown, only essential economic and social services listed by the National Security Council will be allowed to operation.
 This will be followed by a second phase lasting four weeks from 14 June under which more sectors will be allowed to reopen, provided these activities do not involve large gatherings.
 The new master plan for exiting the lockdown will be announced in July 2021.

 On 12 June 2021, the Malaysian Government extended the country's total lockdown (FMCO) by another two weeks until 28 June since daily new cases are still averaging over 5,000.

 On 27 June 2021, the Malaysian government announced that country-wide lockdowns will be extended indefinitely until daily cases fall below 4,000.
-Restaurants are also allowed to operate from 6am until 10pm from 28 June onwards.
+Restaurants are also allowed to operate from 6 am until 10 pm from 28 June onwards.

 Due to the lockdown, more and more lower-income households are running out of food and income.
 Several activists organised the #benderaputih movement, calling the affected households to raise white flags or pieces of cloth to alert their neighbours and receive aid.
 At the same time, people raised red flags to ask for aid for their pets, and black flags to protest the government's poor handling of the pandemic.

 As Perlis, Perak, Kelantan, Terengganu, and Pahang have met the conditions needed, the government has allowed these states to move to Phase 2 of the lockdown on 5 July.
 This allows more businesses to be opened up, such as stationary and book shops, computer and telecommunication outlets, barberstores (only for haircuts), farmers' markets, and morning markets.

 On 7 July, Pulau Pinang entered into Phase 2 of the lockdown.

 On 24 July, Prime Minister Muhyiddin announced that the construction sector was allowed to operate under strict compliance to the SOP, along with the construction of roads and other public infrastructures.
 He also stated that all workers in the construction sector must be vaccinated.